 The Muslim population in Chatham-Kent has been on the rise since 2010.
 Every year, more young Muslim families are moving from bigger cities or overseas to Chatham-Kent.
 Many are attracted by the less hectic lifestyle in a family-friendly and peaceful community.
-Chatham-Kent's Muslim community is very ethnically diverse with families and individuals from several Middle Eastern countries such as Pakistan, India, Africa, China, USA, UK, Bangladesh, Sri Lanka, and Mauritius.
+Chatham-Kent's Muslim community is very ethnically diverse with families and individuals from several Middle Eastern countries, African countries, Caribbean countries, Pakistan, India, China, USA, UK, Bangladesh, Sri Lanka, and Mauritius and many other countries.

 The Chatham Islamic Centre was opened with the help of God and generous donations from the community.
 The Centre's purpose is to represent the entire Muslim Community living in Chatham-Kent.
 Their two objectives are: